helenaciviccenterboard/helenaciviccenterboard.github.io/febfest/vendors.md

 The show for 2016 will be Feb.
 6. [Registrations](/febfest/2016FebFestVendorBoothRegistration.pdf) will be accepted beginning December 1, 2015.

-One of Helena’s most popular events welcomes vendors who sell chocolate, candy, dessert delicacies, Valentine gifts, arts and crafts.
-This fundraiser sponsored by the Helena Civic Center Board is for Civic Center improvements.

 Email <febfest@helenaciviccenterboard.org> for additional information.

+One of Helena’s most popular events welcomes vendors who sell chocolate, candy, dessert delicacies, Valentine gifts, arts and crafts:

 Chocolate/Candy/Dessert
 : Chocolate, candy, dessert delicacies or other food may be sold in bite, regular, or whole size portions.
 If you plan to serve or sell food, you **must** contact the City-County Health Department food inspectors (406-443-2584) at least two weeks prior to Feb Fest for a free short term permit or license.
 Also, the City-County Health Department requires food handlers to use a utensil or wear disposable gloves.